onlydustxyz/kaaper/README.md

 The job of a scribe was to record in writing the everyday life and extraordinary happenings in ancient Egypt.

-A documentation generator has pretty much the same duties as a scribe, right ?
+A documentation generator has pretty much the same duties as a scribe, right?